-The county should support efforts by other governmental agencies to acquire and develop parks, trails or preserves within or adjacent to Thurston County, consistent with adopted park plans, the public lands and open space maps (Maps E-2 and E-3) , and the preservation of important wildlife habitat.
+The county should support efforts by other governmental agencies to acquire and develop parks, trails or preserves within or adjacent to Thurston County, consistent with adopted park plans, the public lands and open space maps (Maps E-2, E-3, and E-4) , and the preservation of important wildlife habitat.

 The county should examine, and act on as appropriate, opportunities to develop operating agreements and/or leases for land in proximity to urbanizing areas that are appropriate for preservation as open space, nature study areas or conservation areas.

-The county should develop liaison with the Nature Conservancy, land trusts and other organizations and agencies interested in acquisition of lands for conservation and preservation.
+The county should develop liaisons with the Nature Conservancy, land trusts and other organizations and agencies interested in acquisition of lands for conservation and preservation.

 The county should require, to the extent legally permissible, that areas for active recreation or open space be dedicated as part of the development approval process for residential developments containing ten or more acres that are zoned for more than one residential dwelling unit per acre, based on the demand expected to be generated by the developments for such areas.

-The county should consider amending the open space program enrollment criteria to enable enrollment of parcels of less than five acres that contain important wildlife habitat, consistent with Chapter 84.34 RCW.
+The county should consider amending the open space program enrollment criteria, beyond the existing exceptions, to enable enrollment of parcels of less than five acres that contain important wildlife habitat, consistent with Chapter 84.34 RCW.

 The county should encourage the use of special incentives to preserve and protect high quality or sensitive environmental resources that regulations do not adequately protect or to minimize the burden of affected private property owners.
 The means to be used (in order of priority) include: open space taxation, the assistance of federal or state resource agencies, the initiatives of private conservation organizations and local land trusts, or public acquisition.

+The county should consider open and green space corridors when evaluating land use changes or acquisition of conservation lands.
+This policy should not be construed to prioritize open and green space corridors above other considerations, which may be dependent on each type of request or acquisition.

-COUNTY PARKS RECREATION, AND OPEN SPACE
+COUNTY PARKS, RECREATION, AND OPEN SPACE

 Action needs for parks are provided in the Capital Improvement Program and the Parks, Open Space and Trails Plan (2020).

-Goals:

-Secure adequate funding for the operation, maintenance, and improvement of the county’s recreational programs, parks, trails, and nature preserves through the implementation of sustainable funding strategies.
+Goal 1: Secure adequate funding for the operation, maintenance, and improvement of the county’s recreational programs, parks, trails, and nature preserves through the implementation of sustainable funding strategies.

-Operate and maintain the parks, trails, nature preserves, and recreation programs in a safe, clean, and environmentally responsible manner.
+Goal 2: Operate and maintain the parks, trails, nature preserves, and recreation programs in a safe, clean, and environmentally responsible manner.

-Expand educational and interpretational opportunities of the natural, cultural, historical, and artistic heritage within the county’s parks, trails, and nature preserves.
+Goal 3: Expand educational and interpretational opportunities of the natural, cultural, historical, and artistic heritage within the county’s parks, trails, and nature preserves.

-Provide connectivity, where feasible, between open spaces, parks, preserves, trails and wildlife corridors.
+Goal 4: Provide connectivity, where feasible, between open spaces, parks, preserves, trails and wildlife corridors.

-Promote community by expanding the county’s regional trail system to connect the county’s urban and rural communities.
+Goal 5: Promote community by expanding the county’s regional trail system to connect the county’s urban and rural communities.

-Promote community by providing opportunities for independent play as well as organized recreation, special events, and group/family activities.
+Goal 6: Promote community by providing opportunities for independent play as well as organized recreation, special events, and group/family activities.

-Coordinate county parks and recreation programs with the county Health Department’s health and wellness programs to foster the well-being of our citizens.
+Goal 7: Coordinate county parks and recreation programs with the county Health Department’s health and wellness programs to foster the well-being of our community.

-Improve public access to the county’s freshwater and marine shorelines through acquisition, easements, and lease arrangements.
+Goal 8: Improve public access to the county’s freshwater and marine shorelines through acquisition, easements, and lease arrangements.

-Acquire and develop park lands to maintain a level of service that keeps pace with population growth and demographic change in the county.
+Goal 9: Acquire and develop park lands to maintain a level of service that keeps pace with population growth and demographic change in the county.

-Be responsible stewards of the county’s natural, historic, cultural and artistic resources for current and future generations by acquiring and protecting areas of significance.
+Goal 10: Be responsible stewards of the county’s natural, historic, cultural and artistic resources for current and future generations by acquiring and protecting areas of significance.